-4. Where appropriate, links with partner schools are made and children included into mainstream school on full or part-time basis.
-Liaison and planning between both schools take place to ensure continuity and match to needs.
-Review meetings take place, as above to ensure that the most appropriate provision is being made for the child.
+4. Where appropriate, links with partner schools are made, and children are included in mainstream schools on a full- or part-time basis.
+Liaison and planning between both schools take place to ensure continuity and that needs are being matched.
+Review meetings take place as above to ensure that the most appropriate provision is being made for the child.

-Arrangements for providing access to learning and the curriculum.
+Arrangements for providing access to learning and the curriculum

-1. The school will ensure that all children have access to a balanced and broadly-based curriculum, and that the National Curriculum programmes of study are flexible enough to meet every child's needs.
+1. The school will ensure that all children have access to a balanced and broadly-based curriculum and that the National Curriculum programmes of study are flexible enough to meet every child's needs.
 (No child will be excluded from any learning activity due to their impairment or learning difficulty unless it is clearly of benefit to the individual and leads towards inclusion.)

-2. Learning opportunities will be absorbing, rewarding, and effectively differentiated and the teaching styles will be diverse.
+2. Learning opportunities will be absorbing, rewarding, and effectively differentiated and teaching styles will be diverse.